tagtogorg/tagtog-doc/webeditor.md

   </div>
   <div class="one-third-col">
     <div class="message">
       The editor is part of a <strong>web app</strong>.
-You don't need anything else than a web browser to use it.
+You don't need anything than a web browser to use it.
 If you are using an <strong>on-premises</strong> version, contact the internal administrator of the application to understand how to access the app.
 If you are using the <strong>Cloud</strong> version, just go to <a href="https://tagtog.net">tagtog.net</a>.
     </div>
     <div class="message">
-      By protecting the reading experience the tool is more accesible.
+      By protecting the reading experience the tool is more accessible.
 This is specially important when you involve <strong>subject matter experts</strong> in your annotation projects.
     </div>
   </div>
 </div>